 Green card holders have fewer rights and privileges.

-6) Citizens can travel freely.
-As a green-card holder, you have restrictions on your travel.
-You cannot stay outside of the United States for more than 6 months without facing negative consequences such as the risk of losing your green-card.
+7) Citizens can travel freely.
+As a green-card holder, there may be restrictions on your travel.
+If you stay outside the United States for more than 6 months you may risk losing your permanent resident status.
 Every time you re-enter the United States as a green-card holder, you are questioned.
 You may be interrogated, subjected to a criminal background check, and denied entry to the United States.

 By contrast, as a United States citizen, you can travel freely.
 You can stay abroad for as long as you like.
 Unlike green-card holders, citizens are not questioned about their residence intent when they return to the United States after a trip abroad.

 8) Citizens are treated differently by the courts.
 There is an important difference in the way the legal system treats green-card holders (LPRs) and citizens.
 As a green-card holder, you can be deported if you are convicted of certain crimes.
 As a citizen, you cannot be deported.

 9) Citizens can sponsor their children and spouses much faster, and can also sponsor their parents, married sons and daughters, and siblings.
 As a US citizen, you can petition for immigration of your children (under 21), spouse and parents.
 There is no waiting time (priority date) for visa numbers when you petition for your parents, children and spouse.
 While permanent residents can also sponsor their children and spouses, there is usually at least a two-year waiting time for availability of visa numbers.
 Unlike green-card holders, US citizens can also sponsor their siblings and adult children even if they are over 21 and married.
 Your grandchildren can be derivative beneficiaries when you petition for your children.

 10) Citizens make greater contributions to the country.
 Citizens not only have the ability to vote, but also tend to be more involved in their communities.
 Citizens are also eligible for social benefits, housing assistance, certain loans and other important resources.